Why Is SMAC The New Game-Changer?

 1. Social Media

 Social Media is no longer just a fancy phenomenon.
-It has become an essential tool of communication, connectivity and social interaction.
+It has become an essential tool for communication, connectivity, and social interaction.
 Social Media platforms deeply influence consumer decisions and performances.
-People depend on them for guidance regarding what to buy, where to shop and even which firms to work with.
+People depend on them for guidance regarding what to buy, where to shop, and even which firms to work with.

 Mobile penetration is a fact that no one can overlook.
-Mobile devices are amazing pieces of gadgets that are packed with a multitude of apps and sensors ranging from Accelerometer, Gyroscope, Magnetometer, GPS, barometer, proximity and motion sensors, ambient light sensors, camera etc.
+Mobile devices are amazing pieces of gadgets that are packed with a multitude of apps and sensors ranging from Accelerometer, Gyroscope, Magnetometer, GPS, barometers, proximity and motion sensors, ambient light sensors, cameras, etc.

 All these not only lead to a satisfying and pleasing customer experience but also create a huge source of raw data.
 All information and transactions are readily available on our mobile devices and are updated on the go.
 This type of greater accessibility to information boosts our efficiency and productivity.

 Sellers (of both products and services) and buyers are deeply connected with the invisible bond of mobile devices.
 Customers not only do purchases through their devices but also do pre-buying research, comparisons, review analysis, etc. Just as in social media, all these leave a massive pile of data, which can be of significant use for businesses in enhancing their operations.
 Today’s mobile app development focuses on creating apps that can sync, collect and analyze data about users and their networks.

 As the Internet of Things (IoT) is growing leaps and bounds, the amount of data generated is massive.
 Analytics deals with the processing of all the raw data available from various sources.
 It makes sense of the collected data.